Additional Learning Needs(ALN) Transformation in Wales

 - School Action (SA) - Support for Pupils identified as School Action lies within our School.
 This may be in the form of school based interventions or differentiated tasks in class.
 There would be no involvement or support from any external agencies

-- School Action Plus (SA+) - Those who are identified as School Action Plus will have the additional support and/or advice of external agencies such as Speech and Language, Behavioural Support or Educational Psychologist.
+- School Action Plus (SA+) - Those who are identified as School Action Plus will have the additional support and/or advice of external agencies such as Speech and Language, Behaviour Specialist teachers or Educational Psychologists.

 - Statement - Pupils with statements are provided with provision to meet their needs by the Local Authority, who take responsibility for this Statement.
 The school will fully engage with the statement process.